+The building’s remarkable location is within short walking distance to attractions such as Jones Hall, Bayou Place, the Hobby Center for the Performing Arts, Wortham Center and the Alley Theatre.
+The Bank of America Center is located near Harris County and Houston Municipal Court Houses, the police station, and the post office.
 The building is connected to the underground system of tunnels, which lie 20 feet below Houston's downtown streets and are more than 6 miles long.
 Having started out years ago as a tunnel between two downtown movie theaters, today it includes restaurants, banks, salons, and service retail and connects 95 city blocks.

-Servcorp is located on the 39th floor of The Bank of America Center.
+Servcorp is located on the 39th floor of the Bank of America Center.
 Level 39 features various art pieces created by Carol Christie, a contemporary abstract expressionist.
 Her painting process transverses effortlessly between subjectivity and objectivity.
 Her high energy paint strokes, luminous depth of color and lyrical color patterning, are profoundly visceral and soul-stirring.
 The raw, harnessed energy in her paintings underlines the complex contrast of emotion mirrored in her works.
 Christie began exhibiting her contemporary acrylic works on canvas in 1990.
 C.A.
 Christie (how she signs her work) is represented by numerous fine art galleries.
 Her work hangs in private and corporate collections throughout the United States.